yorsenai/PacketGenerator/README.md

 • User is able to create queues of packets (for example to perform DOS and flooding attacks).

 • Fragmentation is possible too, so user also is able to perform attacks that require port changing.

+To start working you should start PackageGenerator.py with python, All the other .py files presented here must be in the same directory.